jonahbeckford/dk/docs/SPECIFICATION.md

 - reduces the need for seperate `.precommands` for Windows and Unix, and separate `.function.args`
 - is a performance and space optimization since a common executable suffix increases the chances that non-ABI specific artifacts share the same hash across Windows and Unix.

-There is a special edge case for the install thunk controller: the install thunk controller will set the executable suffix to `.exe` on Windows and `` on Unix.
+There is a special edge case for the build system in install mode: the build system in install mode will set the executable suffix to `.exe` on Windows and `` on Unix.

 #### ${HOME}

-A temporary directory for the thunk.
+A temporary directory for the form function.

-There is a special edge case for the install thunk controller: the install thunk controller will set the home directory to be the OS-specific home directory for the install end-user.
+There is a special edge case for the build system in install mode: the build system in install mode will set the home directory to be the OS-specific home directory for the install end-user.

 #### ${CACHE}

-A temporary directory for the thunk.
+A temporary directory for the form function.

-There is a special edge case for the install thunk controller: the install thunk controller will set the cache directory to be the OS-specific cache directory (ex. `Temporary Internet Files` on Windows, the XDG-compliant cache directory in Unix).
+There is a special edge case for the build system in install mode: the build system in install mode will set the cache directory to be the OS-specific cache directory (ex. `Temporary Internet Files` on Windows, the XDG-compliant cache directory in Unix).

 #### ${DATA}

-A temporary directory for the thunk.
+A temporary directory for the form function.

-There is a special edge case for the install thunk controller: the install thunk controller will set the data directory to be the OS-specific data directory (ex. `LocalAppData` on Windows, the XDG-compliant data directory in Unix).
+There is a special edge case for the build system in install mode: the build system in install mode will set the data directory to be the OS-specific data directory (ex. `LocalAppData` on Windows, the XDG-compliant data directory in Unix).

 #### ${CONFIG}

-A temporary directory for the thunk.
+A temporary directory for the form function.

-There is a special edge case for the install thunk controller: the install thunk controller will set the config directory to be the OS-specific config directory (ex. `LocalAppData` on Windows, the XDG-compliant config directory in Unix).
+There is a special edge case for the build system in install mode: the build system in install mode will set the config directory to be the OS-specific config directory (ex. `LocalAppData` on Windows, the XDG-compliant config directory in Unix).

 #### ${STATE}

-A temporary directory for the thunk.
+A temporary directory for the form function.

-There is a special edge case for the install thunk controller: the install thunk controller will set the state directory to be the OS-specific data directory (ex. `LocalAppData` on Windows, the XDG-compliant state directory in Unix).
+There is a special edge case for the build system in install mode: the build system in install mode will set the state directory to be the OS-specific data directory (ex. `LocalAppData` on Windows, the XDG-compliant state directory in Unix).

 #### ${RUNTIME}

-A temporary directory for the thunk.
+A temporary directory for the form function.

-There is a special edge case for the install thunk controller: the install thunk controller will set the runtime directory to be the OS-specific data directory (ex. `LocalAppData` on Windows, the XDG-compliant runtime directory in Unix).
+There is a special edge case for the build system in install mode: the build system in install mode will set the runtime directory to be the OS-specific data directory (ex. `LocalAppData` on Windows, the XDG-compliant runtime directory in Unix).

 ### Precommands